-The recommended working space for performing maintenance on the server is three feet (91.4 cm).
+The recommended working space for performing maintenance on the server is three feet.
 The work space shall permit at least a 90° opening of equipment doors or hinged panels.
 When planning for the working space area, consider whether access to the server will be at the front, side, or rear of the server.